nemec/pathlib/README.md

 with the current user's directory.
 If the `UserDirectory` property on the options class is non-null, use that path as the user directory.

-For convenience, a static, global PurePathFactory instance can be accessed from the `PurePath` class (no generic arguments).
+For convenience, a static, global PathFactory instance can be accessed from the `Paths` class (no generic arguments).

 ## Serialization